Photography: Roberto Caruso, Illustrations: Nica Patricio

 Emotions can also figure powerfully into food relationships.
 After all, the idea that people eat their feelings has been around longer than ice cream binges have been associated with breakups.
 Alex Jadad, for instance, a renowned University of Toronto physician and founder of the Centre for Global eHealth Innovation, learned the hard way that unhappiness was at the root of his 10-year-old daughter’s overeating.

 Jadad and his wife hadn’t even realized their daughter Alia had gone from chubby to obese.
 “I think sometimes familiarity breeds blindness,” says Jadad.
 But then she told them that she was being bullied at school because of her weight.
 “They called her ‘Blue Marshmallow,’ because of her blue jacket….
 They taunted her with chocolate,” he says.
-“That’s how we found out [she was obese]—we didn’t realize it ourselves.
+“That’s how we found out [she]—we didn’t realize it ourselves.
 You know your child, you see her all the time, and she’s perfect—and she was perfect.”

 Only when they took Alia to the doctor did they discover that school bullies were not the true source of her sadness—as Alia diagnosed herself: “She said, ‘I’m jealous.’”
 Jadad explained that his wife’s niece had recently come to live with them, and Alia felt displaced.
 “She was overeating to compensate.
 Weight was the issue, but it was a manifestation of other things.”